piers-sinclair/pierssinclair.github.io/_posts/2024-08-04-System-Design-in-Azure-for-clients-cloud-file-sharing-system.md

 Q: I assume users will not tolerate data loss?\
 A: Correct, it would cause serious problems.

-Q: Since users will be editing the same files frequently, it will be important to see a consistent status of the files so they don't get confused.
+Q: Since users will be editing the same files frequently, it will be important to receive updates about the status of files so they don't get confused.
 Do you agree?\
 A: Yes, that sounds logical.

 Q: How important is security?\
-A: It will be important, our users are going to expect that their documents are safe from others.
+A: It will be crucial.
+Our users are going to expect that their documents are safe from others.

 Q: How many users do you expect to have?\
 A: I expect it to grow to over 50 million in the first few years.